bitfoundation/bitplatform/docs/bit-csharp-client/csharp-client-intro.md

 # Bit csharp client introduction

 At the moment, we're not going to fully document the bit csharp client.
-But in upcoming pages, you'll have basic understanding of how to use Bit CSharp Client's controls such as Date Picker, Radio Button and BitFrame.
+But in upcoming pages, you'll have basic understanding of how to use Bit CSharp Client's controls such as Date Picker and BitFrame.

 Stay tuned!